Updated March 16, 2023

 (ga mod p)b mod p = gab mod p

 (gb mod p)a mod p = gba mod p

 The number we came within steps 4 and 5 will be taken as the shared secret key.
-Now this key can be used to do any encryption of data that will be transmitted such as blowfish, AES, etc.
+This key can be used to do any encryption of data that will be transmitted, such as blowfish, AES, etc.

 Diffie Hellman Algorithm

 1. key =(YA)XBmod q -> this is the same as calculated by B

 2. Global Public Elements

 - q: q is a prime number